Best UK payroll software guide – Top 16 packages reviewed

 IRIS caters to a wide range of business sizes but is particularly useful for medium to large organisations.
 It offers extensive reporting capabilities and the potential for integration with other HR tools.

-Best suited for: Medium to large businesses that require extensive reporting and HR integration.
+Medium to large businesses that require extensive reporting and HR integration.

-Pricing: Starting from £10 per month
+Starting from £10 per month

 Pros: